 Imagine a futuristic-looking drone.
 A giant solar panel with wings that floats above some of the poorest and most inhospitable places on earth delivering the ‘lifeblood of learning’ - free wi-fi - to thousands of children for the first time.

-Qichao Hu no longer needs to imagine it, because he is about to make it a reality.
-As the inventor of the Gen 3 Li-Metal battery he and his team have doubled the life of the batteries used to stop these drones crashing to the ground at night – thus turning a great concept into a life-changing opportunity.
+Qichao Hu no longer needs to imagine it, because he made it a reality.
+As the inventor of the Gen 3 Li-Metal battery he and his team at SolidEnergy Systems doubled the life of the batteries used to stop these drones crashing to the ground at night – thus turning a great concept into a life-changing opportunity.

 His own journey has been one of curiosity, discovery and national acclaim… followed by crushing disappointment and depression.
 It has led him from the hallowed halls of MIT, to the deserted factory of a bankrupt Massachusetts battery factory.